crocs-muni/DiSSECT/docs/trait_descriptions.md

 **Motivation:** the prime factors of $D_r/D_1$ determine for which $l$ does the $l$-crater of E grow in the $r$-th extension

-**Distribution:** unknown, probably reducible to the distribution of a02
+**Distribution:** unknown, probably reducible to the distribution of discriminant

 **Time complexity:** Factorization of $t/2$-bit number